marinasundstrom/todo-app/docs/design.md

 ### Aggregates

 An aggregate is a set of entities that are depending on each other.
-Their main characteristic is consistency.
+It is a relationship between objects in which the main characteristic is that they all stay consistent with each other.

-The top or root entity within an aggregate is referred to as the "Aggregate Root".
+The root entity within an aggregate is referred to as the "Aggregate Root".

 An Aggregate Root acts as a _consistency boundary_ for all the changes to itself and the entities that it is mutually depending on.
-It ensures that any changes to the aggregate gets committed or saved in one consistent transaction.
+It ensures that any changes to any entity in the aggregate gets committed or saved in one consistent transaction.

 An example of an aggregate is a ```Menu``` (Aggregate root) that has some ```MenuItems```.
 Because we are looking for consistency we can only change a particular menu item by retrieving it as part of the menu aggregate.
 This might be because, as a business rule, by changing some parameter for a menu item the actual serving amount could change for that menu.
 That is the meaning of _consistency_ within an aggregate.

 Designing an aggregate is not always straightforward.
-You have to determine what entities is essential for the operation that the aggregate handles.
+You have to determine what entities are essential for aggregate to function.
 Then you design it so that only the entities that are supposed to get modified can be modified.

 Here are some vices: